doivglser/mindevenviro-fanciful/README.md

 ° For Debian GNU/Linux.

-° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

 ° Antivirus engine ClamAV and NIDS solution Snort.

 ° Checks syntax with "python -m pgb", "perl -wc", "bash -xvn" and "php -l"

-° Restart Server's
+° Changes MAC - addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - address.

 ° Web surfing with Firefox-esr and local/web media experience with VLC

-° Customizable scripts
+° Restarts apache2, mysqld, sendmail,

 ° For programmers and administrators